henriquesd/CleanArchitectureCQRS/README.md

 ## Project Layers Overview
+In this section there is an explanation about the layers in the solution and in which layer each kind of class should be located.

+### Core Project
-- **Core Project** - The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
+The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
 In the Core Project is where all the information related to the Domain will be.
 The Core project it's free of dependencies, which means that the other layers depends on the Core project, and not the other way around.
-- **Infrastructure Project** - In the Infrastructure Project is where all the things that communicate with external stuffs are.
-This project it's the only place in the system that's know something about data access.
-- **Web Project** - The Web Project is the entry point of the application, it is the ASP.NET Core Web project.
-- **SharedKernel Project** - The SharedKernel is inside of this solution only for demonstration purpose, if you need a SharedKernel, the recommendation is to create it separated from your solution.
-You can use a SharedKernel Project when you need to share code between multiple bounded contexts.
-This project can hold common types that you want to share between your different apps.
-They are typically referenced using your Core Project and ideally distributed using Nuget Packages.

-### What belongs to the Core Project:
+#### What belongs to the Core Project:
 - **Interfaces**
 - **Entities** - Which is all the things in your system that have an id.
 - **Aggregates** - It's a Domain-Driven design Pattern for grouping entities together to give you another encapsulation boundary and make it easier to do persistence with groups of related things.
 For example, for an Order with all the Order Items you can construct this as an aggregate and when you persist it you store the whole order and fetch the whole order.